 Moraine Township Food Pantry

-Moraine Township Food Pantry is open Tuesdays, 10:00 AM - 2:00 PM, to distribute pre-bagged food to Pantry clients.
-Food will be provided to registered Pantry clients and to families receiving breakfast and lunch via NSSD #112's free meal program.
+Moraine Township Food Pantry is providing pre-bagged food to registered Pantry clients and to families receiving breakfast and lunch via NSSD #112's free meal program.
 Contact Moraine Township at 847.432.3240 for additional information.

-Moraine Township residents who need food but do not have school-age children and are not registered with the Pantry to complete and return a Pantry application.
-Applications are available on the front porch of the Moraine Township office at 800 Central Ave., Highland Park, or via email at firstname.lastname@example.org.
+Moraine Township residents who need food and are not registered with the Pantry to complete and return a Pantry application.
+Applications are available on the front porch of the Moraine Township office at 800 Central Ave., Highland Park, or via email at email@example.com.

 Northern Illinois Food Bank